dapphub/dapple/README.md

 If you can't or don't want to install Dapple and the Solidity compiler on your host machine, you can use the `dapple-docker` wrapper script to run the whole toolchain inside a Docker container.
-This script is used instead of `dapple` and can be installed separately:
+This script can be used instead of `dapple` but must be installed separately:

     $ make docker-install
     $ dapple-docker help